 Let’s start with understanding the basic differences between low-slope and steep-slope roofing.
 Steep-slope roofing is a material that is used for roofs with slopes 3:12 or greater.
 For this, the roof should have a slope of at least 15-18 degrees.
 A steep-slope roof can provide more headroom for taller homes or allow for better ventilation in warmer climates.
 This is why most residential and commercial buildings in the US have Steep-Slope roofs.

-Steep-slope roofs are available in a wide range of roofing materials, wood, tile, shingles, slate and metal.
+Steep-slope roofs are available in a wide range of roofing materials, wood, tile, shingles, slate, and metal.
 The type that gives a building an aesthetic, homelike exterior is the asphalt shingles for steep-slope roofs.

 Low Slope Roofing

 As the name should ring bells, low slope roofing is designed to cover roofs that have a pitch of the slope to at least 5 degrees.
 Notice that the key difference between these roof types is the pitch.
-Homeowners often get confused about this angle-thing, but the fact is both are the same with different slope dimensions.
+Homeowners often get confused about this angle thing, but the fact is both are the same with different slope dimensions.
 Low-slope roofs are what you can call ‘a-nearly-flat-roof’— because it is completely not flat.

 Advantages and Disadvantages of a Steep-Slope Roof